12 Impressive Movies To Learn Turkish

 The movie is fabulous for beginners and intermediate-level students.

-The game, which was innocent in nature, causes unintended consequences!
+The innocent game caused unintended consequences!

 12. Yol (1982)

-Premiered at Cannes Film Festival and later at the New York Film Festival, this film depicts Turkey’s political tyranny in the most cinematic way possible.
+Premiered at the Cannes Film Festival and later at the New York Film Festival, this film depicts Turkey’s political tyranny in the most cinematic way possible.

 It introduces you to the socio-political scenario in Turkey and the oppression of women.